 What Does a Certified Registered Nurse Anesthetist Do?

-Certified registered nurse anesthetists are advanced registered nurses with graduate-level degrees that provide anesthetics to patients in surgeries and other medical procedures.
+Certified registered nurse anesthetists are advanced registered nurses with graduate-level degrees who provide anesthetics to patients in surgeries and other medical procedures.
 Registered nurses in this position will need good communication and problem-solving skills to work efficiently with doctors and medical personnel.

 Nurse anesthetists are responsible for providing pain medication before, during, and after surgery.
 To succeed in this position, nurses need to have an advanced understanding of pharmacology and physiology to be able to administer anesthesia safely.